spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 instances: 0
 ```

 The key is to set the `instances` property to `0`.
-Doing so ensures that the app is staged without being actually running.
+Doing so ensures that the app is staged without being run.
 We also do not need a route to be created and can set `no-route` to `true`.

 <!--TIP-->

-Having this app staged but not running has a second advantage, as well.
+Having this app staged but not running has a second advantage as well.
 Not only do we need this staged application to run a task in a subsequent step, but, if your database service is internal (part of your Cloud Foundry instance), we can use this application to establish an SSH tunnel to the associated MySQL database service to see the persisted data.
 We go into the details for that a little bit later in this document.

 <!--END_TIP-->

 #### Running `billrun` on Cloud Foundry

 Now we can deploy and run the second task application.
-In order to deploy, create a file called `manifest-billrun.yml` with the following content:
+To deploy, create a file called `manifest-billrun.yml` with the following content:

 ```yaml
 applications: